 For a Father’s Day gift with some serious wow factor, a genealogy DNA test is a great choice.
 Why?
 Because a DNA test can reveal new information to help your dad understand his family’s past, expand his family tree, and get in touch with his genetic heritage.

-There are four main companies to choose from and they each have their pluses and minuses – although they all provide the ethnicity reports most people are after.
+There are five main companies to choose from and they each have their pluses and minuses – although they all provide the ethnicity reports most people are after.
 They are Ancestry.com, MyHeritage, Family Tree DNA, 23andMe or Living DNA.
 Read our detailed comparison guide to DNA tests for a complete breakdown of each test or see sample results from each one here.